lnay/sage-preparser/README.md

 ## Usage
 - Clone this repo along with subrepositories (`git clone --recursive ...`)
+- Create/update a python environment to have the pip packages in `requirements.txt`
 - Build the "sage" (work in progress) tree-sitter parser with `./build-parser.py`
 - Run with `./sage2python.py <sage file>`, to have the generated python code printed to stdout